What is Dermatitis?

 There are several different types of dermatitis.
-Below are the most common:
+Below are the most common ones:

 - Atopic dermatitis- This type of dermatitis is also called eczema; this skin condition is usually inherited and develops during infancy.
-A person with eczema will likely experience rough patches of dry, itchy skin.
+A person with eczema experiences rough patches of dry, itchy skin.

-- Dyshidrotic dermatitis- In this type of dermatitis, the skin loses its ability to protect itself.
+- Dyshidrotic dermatitis- In this type of dermatitis, the skin losses its ability to protect itself.
 This results in itchy, dry skin, and small blisters.
-It occurs mainly on the feet and hands.
+Its main location is restricted to hands and feet.

 Causes of Dermatitis

-The dermatitis causes are depending on the type of disease.
+The causes of dermatitis vary as per the type of underlying disease.
 Some types, like dyshidrotic eczema, neurodermatitis, and nummular dermatitis, may have various unknown causes.
-The known causes of few types are as follows:
+The known causes are as follows:

 - Contact dermatitis